droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 ### Test

-In the previous [tutorial][], we have communicated with `fluent-plugin-droonga` via the protocol adapter built with `expres-droonga`.
+In the [basic tutorial][], we have communicated with `fluent-plugin-droonga` via the protocol adapter built with `expres-droonga`.
 For plugin development, sending requests directly to `fluent-plugin-droonga` can be more handy way to debug.
 We use `fluent-cat` command for this purpose.

 Doing in this way also help us to understand internal structure of Droonga.

-In the [tutorial][], we have used `fluent-cat` to setup database schema and import data.
+In the [basic tutorial][], we have used `fluent-cat` to setup database schema and import data.
 Do you remember?
 Sending search request can be done in the similar way.

 First, create a request as a JSON.